OCA/account-analytic/product_analytic/README.rst

 Product Analytic
 ================

-This module allows to define an analytic account at product or category level for using it when creating invoices.
+This module allows to define an analytic account at product or product category level ; it will be used upon invoice line creation.

 This module is an alternative to the official module *account_analytic_default*.
 The advantages of this module are: